 Using the Web Soil Survey to is a great tool to assist in your drainage planning.
 Before diving into this resource, I have said there are few things more important to growing healthy grass than good drainage.
 One of my favorite quotes is: “You need two things to grow good grass, common sense and drainage.
 If you are short on the former you going to need more of the latter.”
 Drainage is important because most grasses perform poorly in wet soils.
 Also, wet soils are more susceptible to compaction and most diseases and insects prefer wet environments.

 There are two main types of drainage: surface and internal.
 Good surface drainage is hugely important, but we won’t spend much time talking about it here.
 It is relatively easy to see if surface drainage is adequate or not with a glance or a few easy measurements.
 Internal drainage, however, is much harder to visualize.
 Poor internal drainage can be created by two very different situations: low water infiltration rate and a shallow depth to the water table.
 Learning how to measure the water flow could also help you to determine whether you have a problem with your system.
 Websites similar to flowmeters.com could provide you with the relevant flow meter that you would need to find out whether you have sufficient water flow.
 Depending on the results, you may need to make some changes to your internal drainage.
-If you have poor internal drainage, knowing the underlying cause is causing the problem is important for deciding how to correct it.
+If you have poor internal drainage, knowing the underlying cause is important for deciding how to correct it.
 You may want to get in touch with somewhere similar to CCTV Drain Survey London to help you with your blocked drainage.